Children thrive outside but every year, studies show that less and less time is spent outdoors by children.

 Play is a crucial part of a child’s emotional and cognitive development.

-When children are learning through play they have the opportunity to develop their own ideas, express their needs and build relationships with others.
+Play based learning encourages children to develop their own ideas, express their needs and build relationships with others.

 Experiential and play based learning are at the core of forest schools.